 - Supporting archaeological societies or charitable trusts

-Applications occur by nomination: two people, one of whom must be from inside the profession (as defined above) should each write a letter of nomination of no more than 500 words, stating clearly the nature of the services rendered by the nominee, their value to Roman archaeology in Britain and clarifying their eligibility.
-All nominations should include the full name and contact details of the nominee.
+Applications are welcomed by nomination: two people, one of whom must be from inside the profession (as defined above) should each write a letter of nomination of no more than 500 words, stating clearly the nature of the services rendered by the nominee and/or nominated group, their value to Roman archaeology in Britain and clarifying their eligibility.
+All nominations should include the full name and contact details of the nominee and/or a representative of the nominated group.
 Individuals may in exceptional cases be nominated more than once in their lifetime.

-Apply by email, sending the nomination letters to the Britannia Award convenor, Dr Lacey Wallace (firstname.lastname@example.org) by the deadline of 1 February (beginning in 2023 and biannually thereafter, in odd-numbered years).
+Apply by email, sending the nomination letters to the Britannia Award convenor, Dr Lacey Wallace (email@example.com) by the deadline of 1 February (beginning in 2023 and annually thereafter).

-Nominators will be notified in March of the same year whether or not their nominee has been selected for the award.
-The awardee will be notified separately.
+Nominators will be notified in March of the same year whether or not their nominee or nominated group has been selected for the award.
+The awardee and representative from the nominated group will be notified separately.

 Please send all enquiries to Dr Lacey Wallace (firstname.lastname@example.org).